Trump launches tweetstorm against Kim Jong Un, Rand Paul, 'Russia hoax'

 “Rand Paul, or whoever votes against Hcare Bill, will forever (future political campaigns) be known as ‘the Republican who saved ObamaCare,’” Trump tweeted.

-Senate Majority Leader Mitch McConnell, R-Ky, intends to bring the bill to the floor for vote next week.
+Senate Majority Leader Mitch McConnell, R-Ky., intends to bring the bill to the floor for a vote next week.

 The president pivoted to another big focus of his administration – North Korea.

-“Kim Kong Un of North Korea, who is obviously a madman who doesn’t mind starving or killing his people, will be tested like never before!”
+“Kim Jong Un of North Korea, who is obviously a madman who doesn’t mind starving or killing his people, will be tested like never before!”
 Trump tweeted.

 NORTH KOREA COULD TEST HYDROGEN BOMB, IN PACIFIC, TOP DIPLOMAT SAYS